KevWal/BasicTracker/Software/TBTracker-VSCode/TBTracker/README.md

 To run this, you need a TTGO T-Deer board or:
  *  1 x Arduino Mini - 3.3v (or compatible Arduino board)
  *  1 x SX1278 LoRa chip (or compatible LoRa chip.
 Basically it will work with all sx127x series chips)
  *  1 x ATGM336H, BN220 GPS (9600 Baud) or any UBlox or compatible GPS device like a NEO6 or NEO8.
 I recommend the ATGM336H GPS module.

+Note that currently setting different flightmodes in uBlox GPS modules is not supported.
+This could cause GPS failures above 18km when using uBlox GPS modules.
+I recommend using the ATGM336H GPS modules.

 Connect the T-Deer as an Arduino Mini to the Arduino IDE.
 Many parameters are user adjustable in settings.h

+The Arduino Pro mini has a rather small memory capacity.
+If you run into memory issues, consider disabling RTTY or LORA in the settings.h file.
+Also disabling DEVMODE in settings.h will free up a lot of memory at the cost of no serial output.

 Have fun,

 Roel.